The Québec maritime Blog

 Further adventures

 Home to vast landscapes, rich flora and fauna, and friendly people, Côte-Nord is truly an enchanting destination.
-By the end of your trip, if you’re not quite ready to head home, you can continue your adventures in Labrador on the Expedition 51 Loop, which will requires a bit more planning.
+By the end of your trip, if you’re not quite ready to head home yet, you can continue your adventures by driving up to and through Labrador on the Expedition 51 Loop.
+Note, however, that this road trip requires careful planning.

-So, are you hearing the call to adventure in Côte Nord?
-Visit our webpage for the region and start planning your trip today.
+Are you hearing the call to adventure in Côte Nord?
+Visit our webpage for the region and start planning your trip today!

 (1) comment